stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 ## Submission

 Your learning log and your guide for learners should be held within a single private repository on github.
 In the repository you should include a README file including a link to the repository on github.
-You should submit the entire content of the repository.
+You should submit the entire content of the repository as a zip file.
 The repository on github must be accessible by me (username stevenaeola).
 Allow access to the repository through Settings - Manage Access - Invite a collaborator.
+If you do not allow access you will lose marks.
 Note that this does not affect the access to any code you may write, which would most likely be in a public repsoitory.